-Note 1: The total amount of the endorsement/guarantee provided to a single entity shall not exceed 60% of the net worth of the Company.
+Note 1 : The total amount of the endorsement/guarantee provided to a single entity shall not exceed 60% of the net worth of the Company.

-Note 2: The maximum amount of the endorsement/ guarantee is limited to 80% of the net equity of the Company's most recent financial statements.
+Note 2 : The maximum amount of the endorsement/ guarantee is limited to 80% of the net equity of the Company's most recent financial statements.

-- C. Securities held as at end of the period Not including investments in subsidiaries, associates and joint ventures): None. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the period: None. - E. Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the period: None. - F. Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the period: None.
+3. Securities held as of 31 December 2023 (Not including investments in subsidiaries, associates and joint ventures): None

+- 4. Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the paid-in capital for the year ended 31 December 2023: None. - 5.
+Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the paid-in capital for the year ended 31 December 2023: None. - 6.
+Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - Related party transactions for purchases and sales exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - 8.
+Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of year ended 31 December 2023: None. - 9.
+Financial instruments and derivative transactions: None.